wxMaxima-developers/wxmaxima/README.md

     make allmo
     sudo make install

+You can also try to create a .deb package instead of installing the program by doing a

+    ./configure
+    make
+    make allmo
+    checkinstall -D make install

+On ubuntu or debian the build prerequisites can be installed by doing a

+    sudo apt-get install build-essential libwxbase3.0-dev libwxgtk3.0-dev autoconf imagemagick ibus-gtk ibus-gtk3

+beforehand or (if apt-get is configured to load the source package repositories and not only the binary packages) by the simpler

+    sudo apt-get build-dep wxmaxima

 To build an application bundle of wxMaxima on Mac OS X

     ./configure --with-wx-config=<path to wx-config>